jamie-wong/nexmo-developer/_blog/blogposts/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 **Jaison:** “Only a few months left for me until graduation.
 And the job market doesn’t look so great.
 But I have to start the job hunt.
 I'm also applying for Masters programs in Machine Learning and Systems Engineering.”

-**Saina:** "Definitely a Masters in Machine Learning and Artificial Intelligence.
+**Sania:** "Definitely a Masters in Machine Learning and Artificial Intelligence.
 I’m also finishing in a few months with Jaison.”

-> C﻿heck out [Jaison](https://www.linkedin.com/in/jaison-thomas-57734822b/) on LinkedIn if you're hiring software engineers!
+> Check out [Jaison](https://www.linkedin.com/in/jaison-thomas-57734822b/) on LinkedIn if you're hiring software engineers!

 ![The quadKernals team accepting their victory trophy.](/content/blog/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage/img_4452.jpg "The quadKernals team accepting their victory trophy.")

-## S﻿tay in the Loop
+## Stay in the Loop

 To find out which upcoming developer events the Vonage Developer Relations team will be at, check out our Developer Community [page](https://developer.vonage.com/community).